eksctl-io/eksctl/userdocs/src/usage/pod-identity-associations.md

 ## Introduction

 AWS EKS has introduced a new enhanced mechanism called Pod Identity Association for cluster administrators to configure Kubernetes applications to receive IAM permissions required to connect with AWS services outside of the cluster.
-Pod Identity Association leverages IRSA however, it makes it configurable directly through EKS API, eliminating the need for using IAM API altogether.
+Pod Identity Association leverages IRSA, however, it makes it configurable directly through EKS API, eliminating the need for using IAM API altogether.

 As a result, IAM roles no longer need to reference an [OIDC provider](/usage/iamserviceaccounts/#how-it-works) and hence won't be tied to a single cluster anymore.
 This means, IAM roles can now be used across multiple EKS clusters without the need to update the role trust policy each time a new cluster is created.
 This in turn, eliminates the need for role duplication and simplifies the process of automating IRSA altogether.

 ## Prerequisites

 Behind the scenes, the implementation of pod identity associations is running an agent as a daemonset on the worker nodes.
 To run the pre-requisite agent on the cluster, EKS provides a new add-on called EKS Pod Identity Agent.
-Therefore, creating pod identity associations (with `eksctl`) requires the `eks-pod-identity-agent` addon pre-installed on the cluster.
+Therefore, creating pod identity associations (in general, and with `eksctl`) requires the `eks-pod-identity-agent` addon pre-installed on the cluster.
 This addon can be [created using `eksctl`](/usage/addons/#creating-addons) in the same fashion any other supported addon is, e.g.

 ```
 eksctl create addon --cluster my-cluster --name eks-pod-identity-agent